wp-plugins/google-ajax-translation/README.txt

 3. Most problems seem to be theme related so check to see if the plugin works in the default theme (Kubrick).

 == Changelog ==

+0.4.7 (Nick Marshall)

+* Added an option to exclude certain pages from displaying the "Translate" button.
+* If the browser's preferred language isn't English a "Translate" button is shown on the Administration Panel that translates the panel.
+* Many tweaks to the Administration Panel
+* The list of languages should be left aligned for all themes.
+Some theme's footers are center aligned which caused the problem.
+* Fixed the Czech flag image (Thanks, maoric)

 0.4.6 (Nick Marshall)